BonnerLab/diffuse-encoder/README.md

 ## Repository Structure

 The repository includes two parts:
-1. A demo explains the pipeline how Test-Time Augmentation (TTA) could improve model-brain similarity.
-This demo only requires some minimal and common packages to run so that users could an easy path to understand the essential ideas of our work;
+1. A demo explains how Test-Time Augmentation (TTA) could be used to improve model-brain similarity.
+This demo only requires some minimal and common packages to run so that users can easily understand the essential ideas of our work;
-2. An implementation with information could help reproduce all experiments, which would require two external packages called [bonner-libraries](https://github.com/BonnerLab/bonner-libraries) and Deepjuice (You could contact with Colin Conwell for more information).
+2. A more detailed implementation of our experiments, which would require two external packages called [bonner-libraries](https://github.com/BonnerLab/bonner-libraries) and Deepjuice (You could contact Colin Conwell for more information).
 This part is still under development.

-The detailed outline for the repository would be:
+The detailed outline for the repository:
 ```
 TTA/
 ├── data/                  # Raw and processed data